huaminghuangtw/Second-Brain/My-Evergreen-Notes/decision-making.md

+Naval Ravikant
+> We live in an age of infinite leverage.
+What I mean by that is that your actions can be multiplied a thousandfold, either by broadcasting a podcast or by investing capital or by having people work for you or by writing code.
+So because of that, the impacts of good decision-making are much higher than they used to be because now you can influence thousands or millions of people through your decisions or your code.
+So clear mind leads to better (sound) judgment leads to a better outcome.
+So a happy, calm, peaceful person will make better decisions and have better outcomes.
+So if you want to operate at peak performance, you have to learn how to tame your mind.
+Just like you have to learn how to tame your body.

 * Razors = principles that amplify your decisions
     * The Rooms Razor
         * If you have a choice between entering two rooms, choose the room where you're more likely to be the dumbest one in the room.